-- 3.4.1.1 Where employees are allocated to another work group on a temporary basis for a period of five (5) full consecutive working days or more and are performing substantially the same type of work as the work group, the employee will be eligible for the annualised allowance of their temporary work group on a pro rata daily basis for the temporary period. - 3.4.1.2 Where, due to unplanned emergency work, employees are allocated to another work group on a temporary basis for a period of less than five (5) full consecutive working days, they will be eligible for the annualised allowance of their temporary work group on a pro rata daily basis for the temporary period.
+- 3.4.1.1 Where employees are allocated to another work group on a temporary basis for a period of five (5) full consecutive working days or more and are performing substantially the same type of work as the work group, the employee will be eligible for the annualised allowance of their temporary work group on a pro rata daily basis for the temporary period. - 3.4.1.2 Where, due to unplanned emergency work, employees are allocated to another work group on a temporary basis for a period of less than five (5) full consecutive working days, they will be eligible for the annualised allowance of their temporary work group on a pro rata daily basis for the temporary period. - 3.4.1.3.

-3.4.1.3.
 Where Water and Wastewater Treatment Operators assist Pump Station Operators with sewerage operations for a period of one (1) day, the employee will be eligible for the sewerage operations annualised allowance on a pro rata daily basis for the temporary period.

-The annualised allowances listed in Schedule 2 will be subject to increases in accordance with the percentage wage increase contained in Clause 3.2 and will be effective from 19 April 2021 and thereafter on the first full pay period on or after 19 April annually.
+The annualised allowances listed in Schedule 2 will be subject to annual increases in accordance with the percentage wage increase and increase date contained in Clause 3.2.